lola-tech/handbook/content/index.md

 Lola Tech's Communities of Practice (**_CoPs_**) are semi-formal groups dedicated to improving our skills and practice in specific areas.

 A member of Lola Tech can be part of any number of **_CoPs_**, but it expected that everyone plays an active part in at least one.
-You can ask around for ideas about which **_CoPs_** might interest you, or you can get an idea by searching slack for channels which start `#cop-`.
+You can ask around for ideas about which **_CoPs_** might interest you, or you can get an idea by searching slack for channels prefixed with `#cop-`.

 **_CoPs_** are self-organising.
 They centre around a slack channel and conduct activities such as: